 Tingfang: 1. since whether EDC is used is based on application decision, how it can guarantee the usage of EASDF.
 2. Is the interaction between application and OS new?

 Dario: For MNO controlled EC services, the assumption is application wants to use service of the operator.
 Then test it happens or not.
-The interaction between application and EDC is based on new APIs.
+If the interaction between application and EDC is via OS, then it requires new interaction between the application and the OS to indicate the OS that EDC should be used.

 Farooq: The EDC should be optional to use but should be mandatory for UE to implement.
 Otherwise if the UE has no such capability, we end up with same situation.